 Verse 25: "Now there are also many other things that Jesus did.
 Were every one of them to be written, I suppose that the world itself could not contain the books that would be written."

-This final voice is the last in John's Gospel to witness to the greatness of Jesus.
+The final address in John's Gospel is still another testimony to the great works of Jesus.

 This concludes our study of the Gospel of John.